 3. It helps you move on from negative experiences

 Often we struggle to move on after bad things happen.
 Writing about it can help.
-Psychologists asked participants going through a divorce to practice narrative expressive writing, where you reflect on events leading up to a key experience, as well as the experience itself.
+Psychologists asked participants going through a divorce to practice narrative expressive writing, where they reflect on events leading up to a key experience, as well as the experience itself.
 The group showed reduced stress (indicated by a lowered heart rate) following the task.

 4. It helps you sleep